 Sections provide you with opportunities to ask questions about the readings or lectures and actively engage the material, which is hard to do in a large lecture.
 Sections are led by Graduate Student Instructors (GSIs).
+Sections DO NOT replace lecture!
+Your GSIs are not expected to redo lecture material.
 Your GSI will be grading all your work, so any questions regarding assignments and course content should probably start there; I also give my GSIs a lot of freedom in interpreting assignments and applying course concepts.